German metal recyclers displeased with regulatory landscape

 Photo courtesy of BDSV

-BDSV says some 500 people gathered for its 2024 Industry Meeting event in Munich Oct.
+Some 500 people gathered for BDSV's 2024 Industry Meeting event in Munich on Oct.
 9-10, which adopted the theme “Minimize CO₂ – Maximize Steel Recycling.”

-Following up on that meeting and a September survey of its members, BDSV says, “The economic outlook for 2025 remains bleak [and] the acceleration of [government] approval procedures is more urgent than ever.”
+“The economic outlook for 2025 remains bleak [and] the acceleration of [government] approval procedures is more urgent than ever," BDSV says following the meeting and as well as a September survey of its members.

-Continues the BDSV, “The industry survey shows that the mood of the respondents has deteriorated further, and that about two-thirds of the member companies surveyed assess their business situation in 2025 worse than this year.
+“The industry survey shows that the mood of the respondents has deteriorated further and that about two-thirds of the member companies surveyed assess their business situation in 2025 worse than this year.
 Only 2 percent of member companies expect a better business situation in 2025.”

-The same survey indicates just 15 of responding companies “are planning higher investments in the medium term,” says the group.
-“Compared to last year’s survey, this figure has fallen significantly by around 13 percent,” adds BDSV.
+The same survey indicates just 15 of responding companies are planning higher investments in the medium term, the group says, down by about 13 percent compared with last year.

-Other business issues cited as challenging by survey respondents include “uncertainty about economic development, the shortage of truck drivers, high transport costs, low material inflow, rising production costs [and] battery fires,” says the trade group.
+Other business issues cited include uncertainty about economic development, the shortage of truck drivers, high transport costs, low material inflow, rising production costs and battery fires.

-The association adds, however, that in the first eight months of 2024, crude steel production in Germany increased by 4 percent, although it says that rise compares with “a weak level” of output in the first eight months of 2023.
+However, over the first eight months of 2024, crude steel production in Germany increased by 4 percent, though BDSV says that rise compares with “a weak level” of output in the first eight months of 2023.

 Also at the two-day meeting, Germany-based consulting firm Fraunhofer IML made a presentation on the results of a study it conducted on scrap logistics.

-BDSV says that analysis “has shown that the predictability of transport is becoming increasingly relevant for recipients in order to evenly utilize processing and steel production facilities and keep inventories low”
+BDSV says that analysis has shown the predictability of transport is becoming "increasingly relevant" for recipients to evenly utilize processing and steel production facilities and keep inventories low.

-Politically, the BDSV says it is “calling for a low electricity price to secure Germany as an industrial location” while adding that “political support is called for to promote resource-saving production concepts.”
+Politically, the BDSV is calling for a low electricity price to secure Germany as an industrial location while adding that political support is called for to promote resource-saving production concepts.

 “The transformation of the European Union to climate neutrality by 2050 as part of the ‘Green Deal’ poses enormous challenges that can only be overcome through significant investments and technological innovations,” BDSV and VDM stated in a letter to members of the Bundestag, Germany’s legislature.

-At the meeting, the board of directors of BDSV welcomed Dr. Claudia Conrads as its CEO effective this Nov.
-1, and confirmed new three-year terms for President Andreas Schwenter, Vice President Stephan Karle and Treasurer Stefanie Gottschick-Rieger.
-Conrads, says BDSV, will “take over the management of the association and the office together with Managing Director Guido Lipinski.”
+At the meeting, the board of directors of BDSV welcomed Claudia Conrads as its CEO effective Nov.
+1 and confirmed new three-year terms for President Andreas Schwenter, Vice President Stephan Karle and Treasurer Stefanie Gottschick-Rieger.
+Conrads will take over the management of the association and the office together with Managing Director Guido Lipinski.